 How-to Guide

-- Sit on all fours with your wrists underneath the shoulders and your toes firmly on the ground.
+- Sit on all fours with your wrists underneath your shoulders and your toes firmly on the ground.

 - Slightly lift your hips up, raise your knees a few inches off the floor, and make sure your body weight is balanced on the hands and toes.